Skip to main content

 35. Become an expert on the Olympics with a WebQuest widget

 The example below shows how to include different resources and exercises on a topic in a WebQuest.
-The chapter ends with an assignment where students apply for a job with their national Olympic committee.
+Students explore information about the Olympic Games and complete small tasks along the way.

 36. Play a French escape game with a WebQuest widget